boazsegev/plezi-website/docs/guides/rake.html.md

-# Using Rake with Plezi
+# Using or Deploying Plezi with Rake

 When adding rake tasks to your application, you might find that the Plezi server automatically starts, distrupting Rake's flow.
+This could prevent tasks (including deplyment tests) from exiting after completion.

-To use Plezi with rake, make sure to require Plezi's rake support using
+To use Plezi with rake, make sure to require Plezi's rake support in your `rakefile`:

 ```ruby
 require 'plezi/rake'